Shutdown of ABS-CBN broadcasting: Brightlight Productions, TV5, and Cignal TV

 On January 18, 2021, the Philippine Star's entertainment columnist Ricky Lo reported that a possible partnership between ABS-CBN and its rival TV5 might happen very soon through its programming partner Cignal TV, which allowed ABS-CBN to air its programs on the rival network and its regional stations, aside from its existing agreement with ZOE Broadcasting Network (which only limited to Mega Manila area).
 The partnership become evident when ABS-CBN's flagship Sunday variety show ASAP, along with the FPJ: Da King movie block is reported to be carried on TV5 beginning January 24, replacing the Brightlight Productions blocktimers, namely Sunday Noontime Live!, I Got You and Sunday 'Kada (which were headlined by some ABS-CBN talents).
 Both ABS-CBN and TV5 later confirmed this move in collaboration with Brightlight Productions and Cignal TV on January 21, with a movie block FPJ: Da King starring Fernando Poe Jr. also included in the Sunday's lineup.

 According to TV5 Network and Cignal TV chairman Manuel V. Pangilinan on the addition of more ABS-CBN shows on the network, he said that for now it is "too early" to consider for a said expansion, that is until March 5 where ABS-CBN and TV5 confirmed that ABS-CBN's Primetime Bida shows carried on the said network on March 8.
+The airing of newly-produced ABS-CBN contents on TV5 went on hiatus on January 1, 2026 while retaining reruns of the former (Nag-aapoy Na Damdamin and Pira-Pirasong Paraiso) on the network.
+However after 5 months and 21 days hiatus on June 22, 2026, TV5 resumed airing new ABS-CBN contents with Primetime Bidas Sigabo and in exchange, TV5's longest running tabloid talk show Face to Face begin airing on ABS-CBN platforms starting June 29, 2026.

 GMA Network

+On April 5, 2022, executives of both GMA Network and ABS-CBN signed a contract to air Star Cinema movies on GMA.

-In December 2022, executives of both GMA Network and ABS-CBN discussed a collaboration of a television series, with both companies casting their respective artists and the latter's production unit Dreamscape Entertainment developing the romantic drama series Unbreak My Heart.
+On December 2022, both companies discussed a collaboration of a television series, casting their respective artists and the latter's production unit Dreamscape Entertainment developing the romantic drama series Unbreak My Heart.

 On June 20, 2023, ABS-CBN Corporation and GMA Network extended their collaboration to broadcast noontime variety show It's Showtime on GTV starting July 1, 2023 (that only lasted until December 31, 2024), as well as its temporary replacement It's Your Lucky Day from October 14 to 28, 2023 due to the former's suspension.
 And on April 6, 2024, It's Showtime aired on GMA Network.

 On January 28, 2025, ABS-CBN Studios, through Banijay Asia and GMA Network, Inc. announced a historic collaboration deal for the longest-running reality competition show Pinoy Big Brother in line for its 20th anniversary to produce seasons beginning with the Celebrity Collab Edition on the main channel, Kapuso Stream and all ABS-CBN platforms.